lambda-science/MyoQuant-Streamlit/README.md

 Once on the demo, click on the corresponding staining analysis on the sidebar, and upload your histology image.
 Results will be displayed in the main area automatically.
 For HE Staining analysis, you can download this sample image: [HERE](https://www.lbgi.fr/~meyer/SDH_models/sample_he.jpg)
 For SDH Staining analysis, you can download this sample image: [HERE](https://www.lbgi.fr/~meyer/SDH_models/sample_sdh.jpg)
+For ATP Staining analysis, you can download this sample image: [HERE](https://www.lbgi.fr/~meyer/SDH_models/sample_atp.jpg)

 ## Contact